Moroccan villagers mourn after earthquake brings destruction to their rural mountain home

 Distraught parents sobbed into phones to tell loved ones about losing their children.

-Villagers erected a large tent in the square, traditionally used more often for joyous occasions like weddings.
+Villagers erected a large tent in the square, traditionally used for joyous occasions like weddings.
 In the coming days, the space will serve a much more somber role as a shelter for those who no longer have homes.

 Toudite and other villagers appealed for help.